berkeley-scf/berkeley-scf.github.io/faqs/course-website.md

 ## Course Landing Pages

-The SCF will create “landing pages” for each course at statXYZ.berkeley.edu, e.g., [stat133.berkeley.edu](https://stat133.berkeley.edu) for Statistics 133.
+The SCF will create "landing pages" for each course at `statXYZ.berkeley.edu`, e.g., [stat133.berkeley.edu](https://stat133.berkeley.edu) for Statistics 133.
 Each landing page will contain overview information about the course gathered from the academic guide.
 Most importantly, it will link to